MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 2. Enter ".NET New Project" and select that command.
 3. Enter "MonoGame Game Library" and select it as the template to use.
 4. Name the project "MonoGameLibrary".
-5. When prompted for a location, use the default option which will put the new project in a folder next to your game project.
+5. When prompted for a location, use the default option, which will put the new project in a folder next to your game project.
 6. Select "Create Project".

 ### Visual Studio 2022